gkossakowski/kentuckymule/notes.md

 Also, I ripped out the phase travel functionality that I didn't need because I have only just one phase: parsing.
-Lastly, there are some maps and caches related to types and symbols that I didnd't need so I deleted them too.
+Lastly, there are some maps and caches related to types and symbols that I didn't need so I deleted them too.

 My suggestion would be to refactor the `Context` to separate better the minimal context object required by parser, typer and then the rest of the compiler.
 For